Stein's method for multivariate Brownian approximations of sums under dependence: Introduction

 Functional limit results play an important role in applied fields.
 Researchers often choose to model discrete phenomena with continuous processes arising as scaling limits of discrete ones.
 The reason is that those scaling limits may be studied using stochastic analysis and are more robust to changes in local details.
 Questions about the rate of convergence in functional limit results are equivalent to ones about the error those researchers make when doing so.
 Obtaining bounds on a certain distance between the scaled discrete and the limiting continuous processes provides a way of quantifying this error.

 Our motivation in this paper comes from the desire to fill in a gap in the theory but we are also motivated by examples related to applications.

-One of those, studied in Examples \ref{ex_exceedances} and \ref{ex_exceedances1} of this paper, considers \textit{exceedances of the $m$-scans process}.
-For a sequence of i.i.d. random variables $X_1,X_2,\cdots$, the one-dimensional $m$-scans process is given by $R_i=\sum_{k=0}^{m-1}X_{i+k}$.
+One of those, studied in the example in Section \ref{ex_exceedances} of this paper, considers \textit{exceedances of the $m$-scans process}.
+For a sequence of i.i.d. random variables $X_1,X_2,\dots$, the one-dimensional $m$-scans process is given by $R_i=\sum_{k=0}^{m-1}X_{i+k}$.
 The number of its exceedances of a real number $a$ is given by

 As noted in \cite[Example 9.2]{normal_approx}, this statistic has been studied by many authors, including \cite{glaz} and \cite{naus}.
 It is of high importance in many areas of applied statistics and has been used, for instance, to evaluate the significance of observed inhomogeneities in the distribution of markers along the length of long DNA sequences (see \cite{dembo_karlin, karlub_brede}). $Y$ may be normalized and centralized and then shown to converge in distribution to the standard normal law.
 Berry-Esseen bounds on the rate of this convergence have been found in \cite[Theorem 4.1]{dembo_rinott} and \cite[Example 9.2]{normal_approx}.
 We are interested in studying the functional convergence of a multidimensional version of $Y$.